TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-10-22-brief-history-of-tools-watching-and-changing-your-php-code.md

 <span class="badge badge-success">Modifies Code</span>

 It's completely natural, that frameworks that evolve fast need a tool that helps their users to migrate.
-CakePHP is jumping faster and faster recent years, they made their own tool.
+CakePHP is jumping faster and faster in recent years, they made their own tool.
 It's based on regular expressions.

 ### [silverstripe-upgrader](https://github.com/silverstripe/silverstripe-upgrader)

 <span class="badge badge-danger">AST</span>
 <span class="badge badge-success">Modifies Code</span>

-SilverStripe is New Zealandian CMS written in PHP.
+SilverStripe is a PHP CMS coming from New Zealand.
 Its logic is very similar to Rector and I like it.
 It's also quite small, so the code is easy to understand.
 Be sure to check it!

 ### [Rector](github.com/rectorphp/rector)

 <span class="badge badge-danger">AST</span>
 <span class="badge badge-success">Modifies Code</span>

-It's **2017** and Rector had to wait to be born.
+It's **2017** and Rector still had to wait many months to be born.
 For what?

 Well, it's built on php-parser and as it modifies the code and prints it back, it **needed to keep spacing**.
 That's one of AST drawbacks - it doesn't care about all that coding standards spacings.